antoniou/agora-ansible-docker/doc/overview.md

 1. Optionally specify a version of the docker image you want to build by editing the configuration file (config.yml)

-1. Run the build Ansible playbook
+1. Run the build Ansible playbook:

   ```
 $ ansible-playbook -i hosts/all.yml  authority_server/build.yml